Roe Deer: Graceful Dwellers of European and Asian Woodlands

 Threats:

-- Human-Wildlife Conflict: They often come into conflict with humans when they raid crops or are involved in vehicle collisions.
+- Human and Wildlife Conflict: They seem to often be in conflict with human beings, when they raid the crops or are hit on the road by vehicles.

-- Breeding Season: The rut typically occurs in the summer, from July to August.
+- Breeding Season: The rut season is generally in the summer, usually from the month of July till August.

 Vocalizations: